galaxia-team/void/README.md

 # void
 a simple programming language.

+## inspiration
+void is inspired by various languages:
+- go
+- python
+- javascript

-void is inspired by python and javascript, and you will see elements from both throughout the language.
+you will see elements from all of these languages within void.

+## how it works
+unlike normal interpreted languages, void does not use the usual `input -> tokens -> lexer -> parser -> output` format.

+how it actually works is quite stupid. i am not an experienced programmer, and it clearly shows here.

 ## usage
 ```
-python interpreter.py -f program.void
+go run void.go program.void
 ```

-you may also use the `-t` flag, to measure the time used for prep, and execution.